Beta License Agreement

-To allow Sisense to communicate with your LIFX bulb and display your KPI’s color as defined by your conditions in the Sisense Web Application, you must provide Sisense with access to your LIFX bulb.
-After you provide access to Sisense, LIFX returns a token that you provide to Sisense that enables your bulb to authenticate requests from Sisense when updating your bulb’s color.
+To allow Sisense to communicate with your LIFX bulb, you must provide Sisense with access to your LIFX bulb.
+After you provide access, LIFX returns a token that you include in your Zap that enables your bulb to authenticate requests from Sisense when updating your bulb’s color.

 To retrieve a token: